roobre/lockingcache/README.md

 tcache is a write-once, transactional cache specially suited for caching data which takes more time to be produced than to be re-requested.

-Its transactional design ensures that subsequent accesses to the same key blocks until the key is filled by an ongoing transaction, making data available and then be served from cache.
+Its transactional design ensures that subsequent accesses to the same key blocks until the key is filled by an ongoing transaction, waiting for data to be available and then serving it from cache.

 ## Use case